vcc1432/art-quiz/README.md

 The quiz displays one question at the time, the user has to pick the right answer from a list.
 There is no time pressure.

-If the user selects the correct answer, the user scores 1 point.
+If the user selects the correct answer, the user scores 1 point, and after a timeout, the next question is displayed.

 The quiz ends when the last question is answered.